willxm/blockchain/README.md

 # Blockchain
-a simple blockchain only with data struct and serve http service
+a simple blockchain only with data struct and serve http service written with golang

-## How to use it
+## How to try it

 - run